MrPocketMonsters/pykata/LOCAL_SETUP.md

 ```

 - Wait until containers are healthy (check with `docker ps`)
-- If you see port conflicts, stop other services using 4566 ports
+- If you see port conflicts, stop other services using the 4566 port

 ## 6) (Optional) Verify LocalStack is reachable